Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 - Add build step: **Invoke Gradle script**
    - Use gradle wrapper
    - Tasks: `sonarRunner`
-- Save and test the pipeline by starting the `Stickynote pipeline`.
+- Save and test the pipeline by starting the `Mario pipeline`.
 - Check the results at `http://<< docker-machine-ip >>:9000/`